-The Organization has evaluated all subsequent events through February 26, 2021, the date the financial statements were available to be issued.
-The Organization is not aware of any subsequent events, except as noted in NOTE F, which would require recognition or disclosure in the financial statements.
+The Organization has evaluated all subsequent events through February 24, 2022 the date the financial statements were available to be issued.
+The Organization is not aware of any subsequent events, except disclosed in Note F and Note M, which would require recognition or disclosure in the financial statements.